 Looking for things to do in Homer, Alaska?

-Come Adventure with us at the Dean Family Farm and Art Studios
+Join us for a Dean Family Farm and Art Studios Tour

 Stepping inside their home I found delightful surprises around every corner – from homemade benches and quilts to a dollhouse, rounded countertops and beautifully worked doors and windows.
 Everything on the homestead is a testament to the imagination, creativity, and skill of the Deans.